Erin Hepner DNP, MPH, ARNP, FNP-C

-Professor Hepner graduated from the University of Washington with a Bachelor of Nursing in 1988, from the University of Washington in 1998 with a Master of Public Health, and from Gonzaga University in 2009 with a Master of Nursing/Family Nurse Practitioner.
-She has served as a United States Air Force Officer, Maternal-Child Public Health Nurse Supervisor, Community Health Educator, Family Nurse Practitioner with emphasis in OB/GYN & Pediatrics, Surgical First Assistant, and as Clinical Nursing faculty at Yakima Valley Community College and Washington State University and continues to work in migrant health at the Yakima Union Gospel Mission.
-She is presently very happy to be at Pacific Northwest University as an Assistant Professor of Family Medicine, Course Coordinator Year 1 Community Doctoring, and 1st & 2nd year clinical skills instructor.
+Dr. Erin Hepner, Associate Professor of Family Medicine, graduated from the University of Washington with a Bachelor of Science in Nursing in 1988, and in 1998 with a Master of Public Health specializing in Health Education, and from Gonzaga University in 2009 with a Master of Nursing/Family Nurse Practitioner and in 2020 with a Doctor of Nursing Practice.
+She has served as a United States Air Force Officer, Maternal-Child Public Health Nurse Supervisor, Community Health Educator, Family Nurse Practitioner with emphasis in OB/GYN & Pediatrics, Surgical First Assistant, and as Clinical Nursing faculty at Yakima Valley Community College and Washington State University and continues to work in migrant health at the Yakima Union Gospel Mission Medical Clinic.
+She has been very happily teaching at Pacific Northwest University since March 2013 in the Department of Family Medicine.